pjmlp/gwc-rs/Readme.md

 Given that cargo doesn't have an easy way to generate documentation for all types, including the private ones, the shell script *gen-docs.sh* takes care of it.

+# Acknowledgements

+Thanks to cmars (Casey Marshall) for his suggestion how to improve IO error handling.